Regularity estimates for convex functions in Carnot-Carath\'eodory spaces: Introduction

-Our main result establishes that the previous estimates can be suitably extended to Carnot-Carath\'eodory spaces generated by a set $\cX$ of H\"ormander vector fields.
-Precisely, we have the following theorem. \begin{The} Let $\cX=\{X_1,\ldots,X_m\}$ be a set of H\"ormander vector fields, let $\Omega\subset\R^n$ be open and let $K\subset\Omega$ be compact.
+The same estimate plays an important role in the study of fine properties of convex functions in Carnot groups.
+This occurs for instance in relation to both the second order differentiability, see for instance \cite{Mag06}, and the distributional characterizations of convex functions, \cite{Mag23BLSci}.
+The project of understanding these results in a broader context certainly requires first to study the validity of \eqref{gradest} for general H\"ormander vector fields.
+This is precisely our main result, according to the next theorem. \begin{The} Let $\cX=\{X_1,\ldots,X_m\}$ be a set of H\"ormander vector fields, let $\Omega\subset\R^n$ be open and let $K\subset\Omega$ be compact.
 Then there exist $C>0$ and $R>0$, depending on $K$, such that each $\cX$-convex function $u:\Omega\ra\R$, that is locally bounded from above, for every $x\in K$ satisfies the following estimates

-for every $0<r<R$ and every $y,z\in B_{x,r}$. \end{The} Clearly, the constant $C>0$ cannot be chosen independent of $K$ as in the case of Carnot groups, since general Carnot-Carath\'eodory spaces need not have either a group operation or dilations and the {\em doubling dimension} may change from point to point.
-This should suggest that the estimates of Theorem~\ref{Thm:IE} are somehow sharp.